 And while Dieffenbachia prefers slightly acidic soil, too much coffee ground can make the soil extremely acidic.

-This could impede growth and may even burn the roots of your Dieffenbachia in California.
+This could impede growth and even burn your Dieffenbachia roots in California.

 It is not advisable to use coffee grounds on young dieffenbachia pups.
 Coffee grounds could stunt the growth of young plants.